 The Year-Round Humidity Challenge

 No matter where you settle, high humidity is a constant feature of life in Taiwan, averaging between 75~85% all-year-round.
-This is perhaps the biggest adjustment for newcomers.
+This is perhaps the biggest adjustment most of us have to make.
 High humidity can make the summer heat feel oppressive and the winter coolness feel damp and penetrating.
 It also requires attention to indoor mold and the protection of electronics and belongings.
 Air conditioning and dehumidifiers are not luxuries; they’re essential tools for comfort and home maintenance.

 North vs. South: A Tale of Two Monsoons